privacy-scaling-explorations/pse.dev/articles/secure-multi-party-computation.md

 ### Generic Protocols

 Generic protocols can compute any function that can be represented as a fixed-size circuit.
-Yao’s Garbled Circuits protocol is an example of a generic protocol.
+Yao's Garbled Circuits protocol is an example of a generic protocol.
 They can be applied to a wide range of problems.

 ## Secure Protocol Requirements